codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 * Using ResNet has significantly enhanced the performance of neural networks with more layers and here is the plot of error when comparing it with neural networks with plain layers.

+* It is worth mentioning, that for this technique to work the dimension of z[l+2] and a[l] should be similar as they need to be summed up (evident from figure 3).
+Depending on dimension of z[l+2] and a[l], there are two kinds of residual blocks:

 <p align="center">
   <img width="400" src="images/cnn/Resnet_architecture.png" title="Look into the image">